 I love making Sweet Shortcrust Pastry in the Thermomix as it saves so much time.
-Gone are the days of tirelessly rubbing butter and flour together with your fingers and dropping the mixture everywhere along the way.
-It's also good to make in the Thermomix as the warmth of your hands can melt the butter therefore making the pastry greasy.
+Gone are the days of tirelessly rubbing butter and flour with your fingers and dropping the mixture everywhere.
+It's also good to make in the Thermomix as the warmth of your hands can melt the butter, making the pastry greasy.

 Step 1.
 Weigh the flour, icing sugar, pinch of salt and butter into the Thermomix bowl.

 Step 2.
 Mix for 10 seconds to form bread crumbs, then add ice-cold water.
 Ice-cold water prevents the butter from melting.

 Step 3.
 Knead for 1-1½ minutes until the dough comes together into clumps.

 Step 4.
 Empty the dough out onto a lightly floured surface.